SimplyMinimal/tailscale-network-topology-mapper/README.md

 ## Experimental Ideas and TODOs
 * Use `tailscale debug netmap` to build a more in-depth map
 * Allow switching between layers such as port level, host level, user/group level

+### Disclaimer:
+This project is an independent creation and is not affiliated with Tailscale or its affiliates.
+It is solely intended as an expansion upon Tailscale's tools.